Jake-Pullen/kind_api/README.md

 ## 🚀 Features

 ✅ Returns a random compliment from a YAML file.
 ✅ Health check endpoint for monitoring.
 ✅ Error handling for missing files or malformed YAML.
 ✅ Secure YAML parsing (yaml.safe_load).
 ✅ Easy to deploy with Docker(soon) or local development.

 ---

 ## 📦 Dependencies

-Uses UV for environment and package version handling;
+Uses UV for environment and package version handling:
 [uv link](https://docs.astral.sh/uv/)

 `uv sync`